MystenLabs/sui/doc/src/wallet.md

 the number of coins grows; contrarily, the account might need to split the coins for payment or for transfer to another account.

-We can use the `merge-coin` command and `split-coin` command to consolidate or split coins, respectivly.
+We can use the `merge-coin` command and `split-coin` command to consolidate or split coins, respectively.

 ### Merge coins
 Usage of `merge-coin`: